 What is the Product Vision?

-By definitions, product vision is a document that describes:
+Product vision is an integral part of product strategy.
+By definitions, it is a document that describes:

 - the real purpose of the product (why do you make it, what users can achieve using it);